This simpe and colorful pan seared halibut served with dill sauce makes for a tasty family meal, especally on cool spring nights.

 - Shallots: You can use half of a sweet onion if you can't find shallots.

-- Potato: This is used to thicken the creamy sauce.
-You can equally use all-purpose flour if that’s all you have on hand.
+- Potato: This thickens the creamy sauce.
+You can equally use all-purpose flour if that’s all you have.

-Heavy cream: feel free to use half and half if you want it less fatty.
+- Heavy cream: feel free to use half and half if you want less fat.

-Fresh dill: do not substitute this as the dill adds a distinct flavor.
-If dried dill is all you can find, then it’s okay to use.
-Be generous with it as the flavor is often faint.
+- Fresh dill: Do not substitute this, as the dill adds a distinct flavor.
+If dried dill is all you can find, then it’s okay to use it.
+Be generous with it, as the flavor is often faint.

 How to make creamy dill sauce for fish